rust-lang/book/src/ch17-01-futures-and-syntax.md

 We could pass the future returned by `page_title` directly to `run`.
 Once it completed, we would be able to match on the resulting `Option<String>`, the way we tried to do in Listing 17-3.
-However, for most of the examples in the chapter (and most async code in the real world!), we will be doing more than just one async function call, so instead we will pass an `async` block and explicitly await the result of calling `page_title`, as in Listing 17-4.
+However, for most of the examples in the chapter (and most async code in the real world!), we’ll be doing more than just one async function call, so instead we’ll pass an `async` block and explicitly await the result of calling `page_title`, as in Listing 17-4.

 <Listing number="17-4" caption="Awaiting an async block with `trpl::run`" file-name="src/main.rs">